Artenides/DrowNameGenerator/README.md

 # DrowNameGenerator

-[A magyar nyelvű instrukciókért görgess lentebb]
+[A magyar nyelvű instrukciókért görgess lentebb (for the instructions in Hungarian please scroll down)]

 ### Description
 A HTML/Javascript application that allows you to randomly generate drow names for your Dungeons and Dragons game.
 The application currently supports English and Hungarian languages.